WilsonBillkia/bane/README.md

 ## Asset Management
 Manage your assets by adding their ip addresses to groups in the /etc/ansible/hosts file
 Configuration of ansible otherwise is done in /etc/ansible/ansible.cfg
-Both files are ansible defaults
+Both files are ansible defaults.

 ## Provision Chainlink Nodes